 Barcode vs QR Code vs RFID vs NFC vs Bluetooth vs GPS

-All of the above-mentioned technologies have their own pros and cons.
+All of the above-mentioned asset tracking technologies have their own pros and cons.
 So, either you choose Barcode, RFID, BLE, GPS, or NFC technology it’s important to understand what exactly your company requirements are.
 After that only you will be able to choose the best option for your business.